qais-altloa/CNN_Image_classification/README.md

 BatchNormalization(axis=3)
 ```

-Because the images use the channels-last format:
+The images use the channels-last format:

 ```text
 (batch, height, width, channels)
 ```

-`axis=3` corresponds to the channel dimension.
+Therefore, `axis=3` corresponds to the channel dimension.

-Batch normalization helps stabilize the activations during training.
+Batch normalization normalizes activations during training and can help stabilize the optimization process.

 ---